Sattypvt/mirai-ai-summer-internship-2026-/README.md

 Satyander Bhagat

-Track: AI Builder
 Program: MirAI School of Technology — AI Summer Internship 2026
+Degree: B.Tech Computer Science & Engineering

 📌 About This Repository

-This repository contains all assignments and the final capstone project completed during the MirAI School of Technology AI Summer Internship 2026.
+This repository contains the assignments and final capstone project completed during the MirAI School of Technology AI Summer Internship 2026.

-The internship focused on building practical applications using Python, Streamlit, Generative AI, Google Gemini API, prompt engineering, Git/GitHub, data processing, and cloud deployment.
+The internship focused on practical development using Python, Streamlit, Generative AI, Google Gemini API, prompt engineering, Git, GitHub, data processing, and cloud deployment.

+The repository demonstrates the progression from individual programming assignments to a complete AI-powered web application.

 📂 Repository Structure
 mirai-ai-summer-internship-2026-/